-Conservatives expect Trump to tap Amy Coney Barrett for Supreme Court
+Trump expected to choose Amy Coney Barrett for Supreme Court

 Multiple reports Friday evening claim the White House has suggested to Republicans on Capitol Hill that Judge Barrett is likely the nominee for this high court vacancy.

+“I haven’t said it was her, but she is outstanding,” Mr. Trump said at Joint Base Andrews after returning from a trip to Florida.

+The president said he did not meet with Judge Barbara Lagoa of the 11th Circuit Court of Appeals, another contender for the nomination, during his visit to her home state.
+He did, however, meet with Judge Barrett earlier this week.

-She currently sits on the 7th U.S. Circuit Court of Appeals.
+Judge Barrett currently sits on the 7th U.S. Circuit Court of Appeals.

+The 48-year-old judge is a devout Catholic and taught at Notre Dame Law School, which she also attended, prior to her nomination to the 7th Circuit to fill a seat on the federal bench belonging to Indiana.

+Her faith became a sticking point for Democrats during her confirmation hearing for the appeals court seat when they raised questions about if she could separate her duty as a Catholic — and the church’s pro-life teaching —from her judicial responsibilities.

 Senate Republicans have vowed to move forward with the president’s pick ahead of the Nov.
 3 election, despite Democrats demanding they wait to see who wins the presidency — saying the next president should fill the high court vacancy.

-Lawmakers on Capitol Hill suggested this week that there could be a confirmation hearing in mid- October with a confirmation vote before Election Day.
+Lawmakers on Capitol Hill suggested this week that there could be a confirmation hearing in mid-October with a confirmation vote before Election Day.

+After news broke that Judge Barrett was the president’s pick ahead of Saturday’s formal announcement from the White House, conservative groups praised her record.

+“In the coming years, the Supreme Court will decide many critical cases on issues that will shape America’s economy.
+Either the Supreme Court will let the free-market operate without excessive government interference, or it will give the administrative state power it should never have.
+Judge Amy Coney Barrett is an excellent selection who has shown a rock-solid commitment to originalism and the Constitution,” said David McIntosh, president of the Club for Growth.

 Sign up for Daily Newsletters